-Why did you apply to aiForward?
+Why did you decide to use Aiforia's AI software?

 FSID has access to large sets of unique images generated by T Lab for such analysis.
 To date the visual analysis of such images has been up to teams of expert histopathologists, microbiologists, and microscopists to interpret.
 We see the potential to train the aiForward system to analyze such images with extreme precision and great efficiency.

 As Covid-19 was emerging, FSID laid out a program to analyze high resolution images of blood and skin samples stained for Covid-19 RNA (and/or inflammatory markers) collected from hundreds of patients, and to put those results in the context of other testing, clinical and medical history data collected about those individuals in order to gain better understanding of the mechanisms and impact of this disease.

 We see COVID-19 as an inflammatory systemic disease of sudden onset that exerts much of its damage in the vascular system with the formation of clots that impair blood flow.
 We are focused on the study of COVID in the vascular system and blood components.
 We are uncovering evidence of Covid-19 RNA in the blood, skin, vasculature, lymphatic system and other tissues.
 And in the context of patients’ clinical histories and other test results, these findings may reveal important patterns of immune response and significant opportunities for treatment.

 Using AI in this process is novel because AI can detect differences that are not obvious to humans.
-AI has the potential to increase the throughput of specimens to augment the human technologist’s visual analysis of thousands of microscope slides while reducing the inherant variabilities in the process.
-So, although effeciencies are extremely important, it is the potential ability to detect subtle changes that are not otherwise seen by humans, and ultimately, allow for a big stepwise increase in the sensitivity and specificity.
+AI has the potential to increase the throughput of specimens to augment the human technologist’s visual analysis of thousands of microscope slides while reducing the inherent variabilities in the process.
+So, although efficiencies are extremely important, it is the potential ability to detect subtle changes that are not otherwise seen by humans, and ultimately, allow for a big stepwise increase in the sensitivity and specificity.